MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/hyper-converged.md

 The following PowerShell command creates a virtual disk with both mirror and parity resiliency on storage pool:

  > [!NOTE]
- > Technical Preview 5 introduced "Multi-Resiliency Virtual Disks", which allows one virtual disk to include two different resiliency types.
+ > "Multi-Resiliency Virtual Disks" allows one virtual disk to include two different resiliency types.
 For instance, the example below sets the virtual disk to have 3-way mirror *and* parity.
 This allows for optimizing writes to the mirror for performance and in the background converting to parity when needed to optimize physical disk usage.
 To identify the tiers on the system you can use the **Get-StorageTier** cmdlet in a PSSession to one of the cluster nodes. |

 Complete the following from a management system without using a PSSession.
 (You can do the same command from within a PSSession to a cluster node but you would then not use the -CimSession parameter)